jebitama/algorithm-test/readme.md

 # Algorithm test by Jebi Tamami

-Algorithm test to solve cases from [Ituloh](https://www.ituloh.co/) startup using Node.js and Typescript and Jest library to do unit test.
+Algorithm test to solve cases using Node.js and Typescript and Jest library to do unit test.
 🔥

 Cases: